oracle-livelabs/partner-solutions/sample-livelabs-templates/sample-workshop/introduction/introduction.md

 ### Objectives

-*List objectives for the workshop*
+*List concise objectives for the workshop*

-In this workshop, you will learn how to:
+In this workshop, you will:
-* Provision
-* Setup
+* Objective 1
-* Load
+* Objective 2
-* Query
+* Objective 3

 ### Prerequisites (Optional)

 *List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab. **Do NOT list** each previous lab as a prerequisite.*
+Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
+Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle account